corvec/vimconfig/README.md

 ## Setup

-> echo "so ~/.vim/main.vim" > ~/.vimrc
 > git clone git@github.com:corvec/vimconfig.git .vim
-> cd .vim; git submodule init; git submodule update

-simplenote.vim must be created manually.
+> ./vim/setup.sh

+Note that running this command will (backup and) overwrite the contents of your ~/.vimrc file.